FowlerLab/starcall-workflow/readme.md

 - `sequencing/{path}/cells_raw_reads.csv`

-This is the other main processing step in the pipeline, where the flourescent dots are detected, and their sequencing values are read out.
+This is the other main processing step in the pipeline, where the fluorescent dots are detected, and their sequencing values are read out.
 This table contains each sequencing colony that was detected, with its position, raw image values, sequence, and cell that it is contained in.